 Who would’ve thought the ice machine would get dirty too?
 Like anything else in the kitchen, the ice machine will have to be emptied, cleaned and sanitized at least once a month.

 Check Your Equipment and Workspace

 When conduction a restaurant cleaning, you’ll need to keep on top of all your stuff to make sure it’s working as it should be.
 This includes sharpening knives, calibrating your thermostat and oven and checking for evidence of pest droppings.

 Food should attract customers, not pests.
 If you’ve followed this restaurant cleaning checklist you’re closer to a cleaner kitchen with less chance of unwanted rodents and other pests.

-However, sometimes against your best efforts you may run into issues and need to call the pros in for pest control.
+However, sometimes against your best efforts you may run into issues and need to call a food service commercial pest control company.